Downchild Blues Band: Early history: 1969–1982

-David Dicaire, More Blues Singers: Biographies of 50 Artists from the Later 20th Century (McFarland, 2002), pp. 215-216.

-Don't ever forget where the blues came from, or why.

-Never forget why you play the blues; if it was to make big money, you probably won't.

-Two of "13 bits of advice for musicians from Mr. Downchild himself"

 The Downchild Blues Band was formed in Toronto in 1969 and continues to perform today.
 It was co-founded by two brothers, Donnie "Mr. Downchild" Walsh and Richard "Hock" Walsh.
 The band's international fame is partially due to three of its songs, the originals "I've Got Everything I Need (Almost)" and "Shot Gun Blues", and its adaptation of "Flip, Flop and Fly", all from its 1973 album, Straight Up, being featured on the first Blues Brothers album, Briefcase Full of Blues (1978).
 "Flip, Flop and Fly" has been Downchild's only hit single, and became the signature song of Hock Walsh.
 The band's musical style is described as being "a spirited, if fundamental, brand of jump-band and Chicago-style blues".

 The band name came from the Sonny Boy Williamson II song, "Mr. Downchild".
 The initial band membership was Donnie "Mr. Downchild" Walsh, who remains the sole constant band member, with younger brother Rick "Hock" Walsh on vocals, accompanied by Dave Woodward, Cash Wall, John Tanti, and Jim Milne.
 They were the house band at the fabled Grossman's Tavern from 1968 to 1970, managed briefly by former folk musician, Ron Gerston.
 Classically trained pianist Jane Vasey joined the band in 1973.

 The initial blues musical influence on Donnie Walsh was Jimmy Reed.
 He was later greatly influenced by James Cotton, both in terms of musical style and band format.
 Walsh and Cotton later became personal friends.
-Donnie Walsh described these early influences as follows: "Jimmy Reed.
-I heard him on my girlfriend’s birthday party.
-Some guys brought a Jimmy Reed album over and that was it, for me. ...I’d put him on the record player, and when I went to sleep at night, it would still be playing when I’d get up in the morning.
-Then I’d play him all day, and it was unreal.
+Donnie Walsh described these early influences as follows:

+Jimmy Reed.
+I heard him on my girlfriend's birthday party.
+Some guys brought a Jimmy Reed album over and that was it, for me. ...I'd put him on the record player, and when I went to sleep at night, it would still be playing when I'd get up in the morning.
+Then I'd play him all day, and it was unreal.
 Then, of course, I spread out to Sonny Boy Williamson, Little Walter, Muddy Waters, B.B.
 King, and Albert King.
 Then, I got a job in a record store.
 A blues record store that stocked 45s only.
 All alphabetical all around the whole room.
-You’d go to the Muddy Waters section, and there would be eight Muddy Glasses of water singles.
-You’d go to the Sonny Boy Williamson section, and there would be five Sonny Boy Williamson singles."
+You'd go to the Muddy Waters section, and there would be eight Muddy Water singles.
+You'd go to the Sonny Boy Williamson section, and there would be five Sonny Boy Williamson singles.